chromebrew/chromebrew/tests/README.md

 The tests can be used at any time to help with developing, but make sure to run them before submitting a Pull Request.

-## How to run tests

-Execute `ruby test_all` from this directory (`tests/`).
-If all tests pass, it will print `All tests successful.`, otherwise it will show what went wrong.

-Running tests manually may not work!

 ## Preparing new tests

 To prepare a new test, create a `.rb` file.
 It may use crew constants (created in `lib/const.rb`) and import packages (be sure to use `require_relative`).